Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/05_Automated_performance_test/index.md

 <hr>

-### Outcome
+### Summary

+- Understaning of deployment automation with Keptn
-We have just illustrated how one would use quality gates as part of agile development to catch bad code.
+- illustrated how one would use quality gates as part of agile development to catch bad code.
+- prevents bad code from being deployed to next stage
+- illustrates how you can isolate the bad thing that happened

-This prevents bad code from being deployed and allows the developers to isolate the problem and deploy the fix with an agile approach.
+- allows the developers to isolate the problem and deploy the fix with an agile approach.